 Service Contracts.
 The CPO will maintain copies of all computer service contracts.
 These contracts will be monitored for compliance with contract terms by both CU and the service providers.
 Any deviation from the contract will be addressed by the CPO.

 B. Controlled Maintenance.
 Maintenance on information systems shall be performed on a regular schedule.
 Non-Credit Union personnel performing onsite maintenance on critical information systems shall be escorted and monitored.
-If equipment must be moved from controlled areas to an offsite location for maintenance, then its removal must be approved by authorized personnel and member information must be sanitized.
+If equipment must be moved from controlled areas to an off-site location for maintenance, then its removal must be approved by authorized personnel, and member information must be sanitized.

 C. Maintenance Tools.
 Credit Union IT personnel will track the tools used during information system maintenance, including diagnostic test equipment and hardware/software packet sniffers.
 Personnel will verify that maintenance tools do not contain malicious code before they are used on Credit Union systems.